Resources

 Jump Tag Icon

 The National Savings Certificate (NSC) is a fixed-income scheme and is considered a popular savings instrument in India.
-This scheme can be availed at any Post Office and is initiated by the Government of India, providing a guarantee on returns.
+Available at any post office, this scheme, initiated by the Government of India, provides a guarantee on returns and attracts investors with tools like the NSC calculator post office.
+The National Savings Certificate Calculator allows investors to evaluate returns effectively.
 The NSC is specifically designed to encourage small and mid-income investors to save by offering attractive benefits.

 What is the NSC Calculator?